 Visit High Camp Home’s website, and you’ll find a treasure trove of rustic home furnishings and sophisticated cabin décor.
 Now click through to their Design Services, and you’ll see just how magically those furnishings and décor can be combined.
-These stunning designs can all be attributed to the High Camp Home Design team, led by Founder and Principal Designer, Diana Vincent.
-Diana started her career in interior design in Toronto in 1995, then moved on to various locations in the U.S. before landing in the mountain town of Lake Tahoe, CA, home to a plethora of log cabins, farmhouses, and ranches – perfect for Diana’s “simple, sophisticated rustic design” style.
+These stunning designs are thanks to the High Camp Home Design team, led by Founder and Principal Designer, Diana Vincent.
+Diana started her career in interior design in Toronto in 1995.
+She then moved on to various locations in the U.S. before landing in the mountain town of Lake Tahoe, CA. Home to a plethora of log cabins, farmhouses, and ranches, this town was perfect for Diana’s “simple, sophisticated rustic design” style.

-Native Trails caught up with Diana after finding our Aspen hammered copper bathtub featured in a recently-completed Ski Slope mountain retreat.
+Native Trails caught up with Diana after finding our Aspen hammered copper bathtub featured in Ski Slope mountain retreat.

 NT: Your Ski Slope project is absolutely stunning.
 Tell us more about the design.